lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Preservation group(s)`

-Accept the default (:samp:`demo`) if you are not running your own LOCKSS network; otherwise, enter a semicolon-separated list of LOCKSS network identifiers as provided by your LOCKSS network administrator.
+Accept the default (:samp:`demo`) if you are not running your own LOCKSS network; otherwise, enter a semicolon-separated list of LOCKSS network identifiers as provided by your LOCKSS network administrator, for example :samp:`ournetwork` or :samp:`prod;usdocspln`.

 --------------------------------
 Content Data Storage Directories